Erhtric/erhtric/README.md

 ## :man_technologist: About Me:

-I am an Artificial Intelligence student at the University of Bologna (@unibo).
+I am an Artificial Intelligence master student at the University of Bologna (@unibo).

 - :round_pushpin:  Bologna, Italy.
 - :seedling:  Devouring the latest AI articles and papers: currently focused on *Natural Language Processing*, *Computational Ethics*, *Time Series Analysis* and *Anomaly Detection*.